 If you want to change your school tax support, fill out the form on the following page and mail to the address indicated, drop off at City Hall (4807 52nd Street) during office hours or email cityclerk@yellowknife.ca.
 In May, you will receive a letter from the Board of Revision indicating changes made.

 We're here to help

-For more information, call 920-5625 or 920-5600, or visit our Customer Service representative at City Hall, 4807 - 52nd Street.
+For more information, call 867-920-5625 or 867-920-5600, visit our Customer Service representative at City Hall, 4807 - 52nd Street or email taxation@yellowknfie.ca.

 www.yellowknife.ca

 SCHOOL SUPPORT DECLARATION